A Writing Mom's Mission Statement

 Maryanne was the stay at home mom of four rambunctious teenage boys, all of them in various stages of testosterone infusion, physical growth, youthful bravado, and a natural inclination to be the alpha male teenager.
 Age, size and strength gave the older boy the advantage, but the others were determined to thwart his efforts at every turn -- always fighting, arguing, and hurling hateful insults at one another.
 The four older boys were involved in as many extracurricular activities as time and the family budget would allow in order to get them out of the home, away from the TV and internet, away from drugs and possible gang influence, and to help funnel the, "piss and vinegar" out of them through sheer physical exertion.

-Maryanne and Harold were High School Sweethearts, madly in love and inseparable, deciding (against the advice and counsel of their parents) to marry as soon as they graduated.
-Harold was a naturally gifted mechanic and handyman, landing a job as an apprentice machinist immediately following graduation from High School.
+Maryanne and Harold were high school sweethearts, madly in love and inseparable, deciding (against the advice and counsel of their parents) to marry as soon as they graduated.
+Harold was a naturally gifted mechanic and handyman, landing a job as an apprentice machinist immediately following graduation from high school.
 Maryanne found work at a local retail store, but soon discovered she was pregnant with their first child.
 Her pregnancy was difficult, and she soon decided to remain at home full time.
-Fifteen years as a stay at home mom, 5 children and countless sibling conflicts later it became abundantly clear, "I am the stay-at-home mom of four out-of-control male teens."
+Fifteen years as a stay at home mom, five children and countless sibling conflicts later it became abundantly clear, "I am the stay-at-home mom of four out-of-control male teens."
 She was simply exhausted with it all.
 Her husband understood the stress and difficulty she faced, and made as much time with the boys as he could outside of the many hours he worked, but could not afford to give up any of the additional hours he was offered.
-At times he would lose his patience (and temper) as a result of an argument or confrontation with the boys, and that would end it, as he was a large and powerfully built man, and his boys knew better than to challenge him.
+At times he would lose his patience (and temper) as a result of an argument or confrontation with the boys -- and that would end it, as he was a large and powerfully built man, and his boys knew better than to challenge him.

 The boys said it best: